mhaprean/pub-quiz-ui/README.md

 - When the quiz ends, both Users and Hosts will see the scores of each participant.

+- A game can also be part of a tournament.
+Users will see a tournament page, with the score from all games and a leaderboard.

 - The prizes for the winners can be decided by each pub